TomLiDev/mildew-detector/README.md

 2 - Powdery mildew infected leaves will display less green on their surfaces, due to greater white/grey areas from powdery mildew.

 3 - Healthy leaves will exhibit a largely green surface.

+The hypotheses will be accepted or rejected based on the ability for the machine learning system to accurately, to an agreed theshold of 97%, classify a leaf as healthy or infected with powdery mildew.
+Please view the Project Hypotheses page within the live app for details.

 ## Rationale of Business Requirements to Data Visualisation and Machine Learning Tasks